 Andres Rojas has an M.F.A. from the University of Florida and his poems have most recently appeared or are forthcoming in Barrow Street, Colorado Review, Massachusetts Review, New England Review, and Notre Dame Review.

-Brett Elizabeth Jenkins lives and writes in Minnesota.
-She is the author of the chapbook Ether/Ore.
-Look for her work in Beloit Poetry Journal, Potomac Review, PANK, elimae, RHINO, and elsewhere.
+Brett Elizabeth Jenkins lives and writes in Minneapolis.
+She is the author of the chapbooks OVER THE MOON and OH NO EVERYTHING (Pockets Press 2017 & 2015).
+Look for her work in AGNI, Beloit Poetry Journal, PANK, Drunken Boat, Linebreak, and elsewhere.

 “For a long time I have been living with my instinct confined… I repressed my heart’s desires.
 Rather than relieving the desires, I hide them.
 Living against the flow of my desires.
 90% of the black that covers my work is the force that suppresses my inner desires.
 My soul toils in the anguish of repression.
 As I was growing up, the external environment surrounded me with customs and regulations that forced my mind to repress.
 Faith, social customs and marriage shut down the flow of living desires.
 I wonder what my future will be with the surroundings forming and shaping the days to come….” –Bong Jung Kim, May 2014

 Caleb Kaiser is an 18 year old poet and artist from Kentucky/Cincinnati.
 He is a staff member of Able Projects and the Adroit Journal.
 You can find his work forthcoming or published most recently in PANK and DIAGRAM.
 He has a thing for storms, and he takes flowers very seriously.